netopyr/reduxfx/README.md

 ### View-Function

+The View-Function kept in the package [com.netopyr.reduxfx.todo.view](state view) defines the view of the TodoMVC JavaFX example.
+This is the least stable part of ReduxFX and you can expect significant changes in the future in this area.

+The view in a functional reactive UI application is defined as a mapping from the application state (AppModel in this example) to the corresponding VirtualScenegraph.
+The VirtualScenegraph is an immutable data structure that defines what the real JavaFX should look like.

-The implementation of the View-Function is the least stable area for now.
-Currently it is based on a new API which is an attempt to combine the readability of a template-liek approach with the expressiveness of a functional approach.
+The current API of ReduxFX is an attempt to combine the readability of a template-like approach with the expressiveness of a functional approach.
 The entry point is the class MainView.

 ```java
 public class MainView {